Joshuaoneheart/Line_interview/README.md

 ## Requirements
 Python3
-Python package described in requirement.txt.
+Pythons package described in requirement.txt.

 ## Qrcode
 Use the qrcode below to become a friend of Mr.Bong!